 A further shift in Basotho politics took place in February 2012, when Prime Minister Mosisili and 44 supporters left the LCD to form a new party, the Democratic Congress (DC).
 While Mosisili’s DC won the most seats in the general elections of May 2012, the second-placed All Basotho Congress (ABC), under the leadership of Thomas Thabane, achieved a majority in the 120-seat parliament after forging a coalition with the LCD and BNP.

-Following a vote of no-confidence in Prime Minister Pakalitha Mosisili, Lesotho held yet another general election on 3 June 2017, resulting in the return to power of the ABC and former Prime Minister Thomas Thabane.
-Although the ABC secured the highest number of seats (48), lacking an absolute majority it was compelled to form a new coalition government – the third in five years.
-In keeping with recommendations made both by the Commonwealth and SADC for key governance and security reforms, Lesotho’s leadership has committed itself to engaging in multi-stakeholder consultations to achieve political stability and peace going forward.
+Following a vote of no-confidence in Prime Minister Pakalitha Mosisili, in June 2017 Lesotho held yet another general election.
+Although the ABC secured the highest number of seats, lacking an absolute majority it was compelled to form a four-party coalition government (the third in five years) led by Prime Minister Thomas Thabane.

-‘Lesotho’ means ‘the land of the people who speak Sesotho’.
-This was the language spoken by the various groups which united to form the nation in the early 1800s, and today the country’s official languages are Sesotho and English.
-While most people speak Sesotho, English is widely used in government and commerce.
-The next most commonly spoken language is Zulu, which is heard in the Botha-Bothe district and the vicinity of the Caledonspoort border post, followed by Xhosa and Phuthi, a dialect of Swati.
+‘Lesotho’ means ‘the land of the people who speak Sesotho’, which was the language spoken by the various groups that united under Moshoeshoe I in the early 1800s.
+Today the country’s official languages are Sesotho and English, and while most people speak Sesotho, English is widely used in government and commerce.
+The next most commonly spoken language is Zulu, which is heard in the Botha-Bothe district and in the vicinity of the Caledonspoort border post, followed by Xhosa and Phuthi, a dialect of Swati.

-A sense of Sotho nationhood and cultural unity remains strong, and the Basotho have developed a unique culture and traditional dress to suit their mountainous homeland.
+A sense of Sotho nationhood and cultural unity remains strong, and the Basotho have developed unique traditions and national dress to suit their mountainous homeland.
 The cone-shaped Qiloane Mountain, which is one of the kingdom’s best-known landmarks, is the prototype for the iconic ‘mokorotlo’ – the conical Basotho hat made of woven straw.
 A common sight in the countryside is a Basotho horseman clad in ‘kobo’ (traditional cloak or blanket), who will raise his hand in the customary greeting, ‘khotso’, meaning ‘peace’.

 Basotho women have traditionally been responsible for the creation of ‘litema’, which are decorative etchings made on and inside their homes.
 Some ‘litema’ are coloured with paint or natural pigments, and their patterns are said to have inspired the designs of the Basotho blanket.